13 Tips For CPG Firms To Grow With eCommerce

 Many of your sales might be in store still so why not make it easy for customers to easily find where your products are being sold.
 There are many store locator apps for the major eCommerce platforms so this is a fairly straight forward feature to add.

 Back Office Integrations

 Chances are you need some sort of back office system or OMS to manage shipments.
-There are many modern systems like Shipstation and TradeGecko that work well with eCommerce platforms but you might need to do a custom integration with a legacy platform.
-Platforms like Celigo can help you accomplish this.
+There are many modern systems like Shipstation and TradeGecko that work well with eCommerce platforms.
+You also might need to do an integration with a retail operations platform like Brightpearl to manage all of your back office operations.
+If you need to do a custom integration with a legacy ERP, platforms like Celigo can help you accomplish this.

 Multisite / Multiregion